 How much will stamp duty cost?

-Every property purchase is subject to stamp duty, otherwise known as tax.
-If you already have a property, you will typically pay 3% in addition to the existing stamp duty rate, but this may fluctuate depending on government rules and regulations.
+Property purchase is subject to stamp duty, otherwise known as tax.
+If you already have a residential property that you are retaining, you will typically pay 3% in addition to the existing stamp duty rate, but this may fluctuate depending on government rules and regulations.
 Stamp duty varies depending on the value of the property you are buying, so we recommend you ask for professional advice on the stamp duty charge before committing to any large property investment.

 Registered in England & Wales, no 5603163